 SEPnet Graduate Network

-- Residential Summer and Winter Schools for PhD and MSc students to develop their professional and technical skills
+- Residential courses (Summer School and Winter School) for PhD and MSc students and postdocs to develop their professional and technical skills, with significant input from industry

-- Two-day, discipline-focused advanced physics schools run by experts in their fields
+- Two-day, discipline-focused Advanced Physics Schools run by experts in their fields, drawn from across SEPnet.

 For more details, see the GRADnet Brochure 2019-20 Final 16 pages 31072019